moutazmahdawi2016/retrospectiveAI/README.md

-# Azure DevOps Project Retriever
+# Retrospective Insight with AI

-A full-stack application to retrieve and manage Azure DevOps projects, teams, and retro boards from the ThiqahDev organization.
+A full-stack application for AI-powered retrospective insights, helping teams analyze and improve their processes through intelligent feedback classification and analytics.

 ## ✨ Features